 Mini implants are most commonly used to support a set of dentures in the lower jaw, but they can be used to restore a single tooth or even several missing teeth.

 All-on-four implants are also called implant-supported dentures since a patient can replace an entire arch (or both arches) of teeth with a denture that is secured with four dental implants.
 Once the titanium posts are implanted into the jaw bone, an immediate denture is attached so you can have a restored smile without any wait time as you’d have with other dental implants that require a lengthy recovery time.

 For patients who want dentures that are more secure and don’t want to deal with bone loss, difficulty eating, and speaking, then all-on-four is a fantastic tooth replacement option.

 About 178 million Americans are missing at least one tooth and nearly 40 million Americans have lost all their teeth.

-Dental implants typically last up to 30 years or more with proper placement and care.
-In fact, it’s very common for patients to keep their implants for the rest of their lives.
+Dental implants can last up to 30 years or longer when taken care of and placed properly.
+It’s very common for patients to keep them for their entire lives.

-Yes.
-Bone loss occurs when your jaw bone is no longer stimulated by the natural pressure of chewing and biting.
-Your tooth transmits this force through the root and into your jaw bone, which keeps your jaw bone healthy.
+Yes!
+Since bone loss occurs when your jaw bone lacks stimulation by the natural pressure of chewing and biting, dental implants replace that stimulation.
+Your natural tooth transfers this biting force through the tooth root and into your bone, and this is what keeps your jaw bone healthy.

 Dental implants are the only restorative option that preserves and stimulates your natural bone structure.